rabbitmq/rabbitmq-website/site/configure.md

 .\rabbitmq-service.bat start
 </pre>

-This will restart the node in a way that makes environment variable and `rabbitmq-env-conf.bat` values to be updated.
+This will restart the node in a way that makes the environment variable and `rabbitmq-env-conf.bat` changes to be observable to it.

 ### <a id="example-config" class="anchor" href="#example-config">Example Configuration Files</a>